-&lt;sup>405 There are two narrow exceptions to this rule.
-D.C. law provides that the following tax-exempt properties do not receive corresponding exemptions from the deed recordation and transfer taxes:

-properties do not receive corresponding exemptions from the deed recordation and transfer taxes: (1) property for which payments in lieu of taxes (PILOTs) are being made pursuant to a PILOT agreement, and (2) land in the Capper/Carrollsburg PILOT area that is not otherwise exempt from real property taxation.
+&lt;sup>487 There are two narrow exceptions to this rule.
+D.C. law provides that the following tax-exempt properties do not receive corresponding exemptions from the deed recordation and transfer taxes: (1) property for which payments in lieu of taxes (PILOTs) are being made pursuant to a PILOT agreement, and (2) land in the Capper/Carrollsburg PILOT area that is not otherwise exempt from real property taxation.

-Deed Recordation Tax
+Deed Recordation Tax Exemptions

-194. Special act of Congress
+197. Special act of Congress